crystal-lang/crystal-book/syntax_and_semantics/annotations/user_defined_annotations.md

 ### Reading Multiple Annotations

-If there are multiple annotations of the same type applied to the same instance variable/method/type, the `annotations(type : TypeNode)` method can be used.
-This will work on anything that `annotation(type : TypeNode)` would, but instead returns an `ArrayLiteral(Annotation)`.
+If there are multiple annotations of the same type applied to the same instance variable/method/type, the `.annotations(type : TypeNode)` method can be used.
+This will work on anything that `.annotation(type : TypeNode)` would, but instead returns an `ArrayLiteral(Annotation)`.

 ```crystal
 annotation MyAnnotation; end